 The Cummins mechanical surveyor spent the day analyzing all of the mechanical systems, and the marine surveyor went through everything else.
 For the sea trial we went out into the bay, where the nearly ski-able glassy water provided almost nothing to tell us how she handles in what old salts apparently call “snotty weather.”

 Dana’s piloting skills were not at all tested.
-However, I was able to get a good sense of how I hope to spend a lot of time.
+However, Doug was able to get a good sense of how he hopes to spend a lot of time.